golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 ## Motivation

-### Current and future node indices APIs
+### Current and future Network Insights APIs

-There are already few examples of node indices APIs that are in progress or planned:
+There are already few examples of Network Insights APIs that are in progress or planned:

 * [Benchmark-based provider reputation (GAP-10)](https://github.com/golemfactory/golem-architecture/pull/33)
 * [Golem Stats](https://stats.golem.network).
 This API is currently used e.g. by the [community-created provider agent](https://gist.github.com/sv3t0sl4v/28f896752edc9e20347ffc6d8cefe74c)